martineausimon/nvim-lilypond-suite/README.md

 ### QuickFix

-This plugin have no defaults for `QuickFixCmdPost` function.
+This plugin have no defaults for `QuickFixCmdPost` event.
 You can configure your `init.lua` using an autocommand, e.g. :

 ```lua
 vim.api.nvim_create_autocmd( 'QuickFixCmdPost', {